 Every winter the hours paid off because I got travel and surf in some unbelievable places and I was able to be on the road for anywhere between 2 and 6 months at a time.

 Since then my travel habits have changed (I’m not traveling for as long as before) and now that I’m older I have more responsibilities that sometimes (just sometimes ????) come before travel.
 When I started finding things I needed to save for other than travel I began seeking out ways to save some pennies.
 I wanted to find a way I could still save for travel without it eating into the money for important ‘life stuff’.
 I figured if I could find even just a few extra hundred pounds a year that I could blow on a few weekend getaways or cheap flights I’d be more than happy.
 And that’s exactly what I managed to do…without really trying!

 The tools I use aren’t likely to save you thousands of pounds in a year (although it is definitely possible depending on how you use them) but rather help you save towards a trip.
 Maybe you want to save for a night in boutique hotel?
 Or splurge on a mega meal.
 Maybe you want to save up enough for some short-haul flights or car hire.
 The ways I use below can help you do that without feeling like a massive chore.

 *Some links included in this guide are referral links.
 This means if you book through this link I may make a small commission at no extra cost to you.
 I only include links for products and services I love and use regularly.
 Using these links often gives you an extra bonus when you sign up to a service.

 In my opinion this is the best way to save money for travel without trying!
 Earn cash back on (almost) everything you buy online.
 Yep, really.
 This is such an easy way to earn a little extra cash without even thinking.

-From Top Cash Back alone I’ve saved almost £150 towards a trip to Italy.
+From Top Cash Back alone I’ve saved almost £150 towards a trip to Alentejo.
 This is just from a six month period shopping as normal buying things I would be buying anyway.